George Weare Braikenridge

 George Weare Braikenridge FSA (1775–1856) was an English antiquarian.
-He was born in the Colony of Virginia, but lived for most of his life in Bristol, England, where he created a large collection of Bristolian historical and topographical material known as the Braikenridge Collection.
+He was born in the Colony of Virginia, but lived most of his life in Bristol, England, where he created a large collection of Bristolian historical and topographical material known as the Braikenridge Collection.
 It contains over 1400 drawings and watercolours of Bristol landscapes and buildings.
 These are held in Bristol City Museum and Art Gallery, with related collections of manuscripts and other items held by Bristol Central Library and Bristol Archives.
 The Braikenridge Collection has become the most important historical record of Bristol's appearance in the early 19th century, and makes Bristol one of the best documented English cities in this respect.